JonBuwembo/Writing-Inspiration-Application/backend/my-notes.md

 - the model functions in 'userModel.js' utilize SQL querying to perform actions directly on the database.

 - The routes map the controller functions to a particular endpoint on the frontend.

+'Wrote this comment to committ his file'